isomerpages/moe-punggolsec/_academic-subjects/Craft & Technology.md

 ### Art Unit

 The Art Department believes in stretching pupils' imagination and creativity by provoking their thinking and ability to respond aesthetically.
-Students are nurtured to have an informed awareness and appreciation for the Visual Arts which enhances their ability to identify and solve problems creatively.
+Students are nurtured to have an informed awareness and appreciation for the Visual Arts, which enhances their ability to identify and solve problems creatively.
 Students also develop competency in the art and design principles, materials and processes.
 These allow students to foster self-confidence and a sense of achievement through the practice of the art making, by cultivating an inquiring mind, a spirit of experimentation and a passion for the visual arts.
 The various mediums experienced, individual efforts through the processes and final art forms are used to assess the students’ learning.